cjhoon96/BAEKJOON/SAP Certi/ABAP Certi.md

 ##### You can use a maintenance view for the search help selection method.

-MAINTENANACE VIEW 를 SEACH HELP SELECTION METHO 에 사용할 수 있다.
+MAINTENANACE VIEW 를 SEACH HELP SELECTION METHOD 에 사용할 수 있다.

 ## *<u>You can use transparent tables for the search help selection method.</u>*